 When combined with other email collection methods, these popups essentially give you a second chance at capturing someone’s address.

 3) Delayed Popups

 Another effective way to avoid having your popups annoy visitors is to only have them appear after your visitor has met a certain criteria.
-Common examples of this criteria include having spent a certain amount of time on your site, visited two or more pages, or has scrolled so far down the page.
+Common examples of this criteria include having spent a certain amount of time on your site, visited two or more pages, or has scrolled so far down your blog posts.

 The disadvantage of delaying your popup is that fewer people who will see it.
 Having less people see your popup will likely mean fewer signups as well.
 However, it does mean that the people who stay on your site long enough to be present with the popup are probably more qualified leads and therefore more valuable to be on your email list, leading to better open rates when you send an email.